 The training includes all sorts of scenarios the officers may have to deal with in real-life confrontations.
-One I was allowed to document involved 15 policemen forming a mob armed with petrol bombs, wooden bricks and glass bottles.
-Completely in character, they proceeded to antagonise other officers, who were acting as the response unit, slowly dispersing and detaining the mob.
+One I was allowed to document involved 15 policemen forming a mob armed with petrol bombs, wooden bricks, and glass bottles.
+Completely in character, they proceeded to antagonize other officers, who were acting as the response unit, slowly dispersing and detaining the mob.
 The level of authenticity as well as the extensive practice of formations and drills really showed me how much attention and effort goes into preparing for public disorder in London.
 Now, I don't know if I should feel safe or scared.

-It took me several months to secure access to the site – the conversations about what I could and couldn’t show were endless.
+It took me several months to secure access to the site; the conversations about what I could and couldn’t show were endless.
 Using a person’s face was forbidden, for instance, as it could put them in danger or single them out when they later came into contact with the public.
-As a consequence, I knew from the outset that I would have to photograph people from behind or from afar, and was therefore always going to be a step back from the action.
+As a consequence, I knew from the outset that I would have to photograph people from behind or from afar and was therefore always going to be a step back from the action.
 This resulted in pictures more reminiscent of aftermath photography, rather than embedded journalism.